 To get into the finish position, you need to have your legs completely extended, back slightly leaning back, and have a firm grip on the handlebar, or oar.
 The oar should be in towards your chest at about the bottom of your ribs, with your elbows pointing out to the sides.

 In all these positions, your back should be straight and your shoulders should not be hunched.
 This can cause back pain after your workout if you have poor posture during your rowing.

 The second step of a row is called “arms away”, which is pretty self-explanatory.
 All you do is extend your arms away from your chest.

 There should be no movement in the torso.
 Keep it straight and slightly leaned back.
 Your legs should not move, either.
 This move is all in the elbows.

 The next move is called “bodies over”.
 To complete this move, you should just hinge at the hip and lean your torso forward until your hands are over your feet.
 Your knees should not bend, neither should your elbows.
 Maintain a straight and relaxed back.

 [Step 6] The Catch Position

 To get into the catch, you need to bend your knees, making sure to keep them in and not allow them to drop to the sides.
 Your knees shouldn’t be touching either.
 There should be a natural gap between them.

-Your arms should remain extended and they should be on either sides of your knees.
+Your arms should remain extended and they should be on either side of your knees.
 Your back should remain straight and your calves should be perpendicular to the ground.

-The next step is the power move.
-This is called the drive.
+The next step is the power to move.
+This is called the driver.
 We are about to reverse the positions that we began with.